WillySwain/ParcelClassification/README.md

 <br>
 If you would like to start with new uncleaned data, delete startingdata, uncomment all of the crawl calls, and run the first cell.
 <br><br>
-Code in ParcelClassification by William Swain
+Code in ParcelClassification.ipynb by William Swain
 <br>
 Data cleaning by Helen Zhu, William Swain, and Zain Mirza